MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 ---
-title:  Alter capacity policy command
+title:  .alter capacity policy command
-description: Learn how to use the .alter capacity policy command to change the cluster's capacity policy. ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
+description: Learn how to use the `.alter capacity policy` command to change the cluster's capacity policy. ms.reviewer: yonil ms.topic: reference ms.date: 02/21/2023
 ---
-# .alter capacity policy
+# .alter capacity policy command

 Changes the cluster's [capacity policy](capacitypolicy.md).
 A capacity policy controls the computational resources for data management operations on the cluster.